GuideNepalInsuranceTerm InsuranceLife InsurancePersonal Finance

 What pure-term life insurance actually costs in Nepal at age 30, the eight insurers who sell it, why ‘return-of-premium’ plans are 1.5–3× more expensive, and how to pick honestly.

-A friend asked me this last month: "What's the cheapest term insurance plan for someone like me?
+A friend put this question to me last month: "What's the cheapest term insurance plan for someone like me?
 Thirty, married, one kid, salaried in Kathmandu."

-I sent him three Indian comparison links — ICICI Pru, HDFC Life, Policybazaar — where the same demographic gets Rs 1 crore pure-term cover for around ₹10,000–12,000/year (Tata AIA, HDFC Life, Policybazaar).
-He came back puzzled: "Why is no Nepali insurer publishing numbers like this?"
+I sent back three Indian comparison links (ICICI Pru, HDFC Life, Policybazaar), where the same demographic gets Rs 1 crore pure-term cover for around ₹10,000–12,000/year (Tata AIA, HDFC Life, Policybazaar).
+He wrote back puzzled: "Why is no Nepali insurer publishing numbers like this?"

-The honest answer is that most Nepali life insurance — even what is called "term" — is not actually pure term.
-It is return-of-premium (ROP) term, which is a different (and much more expensive) product hiding behind the same name.
-The genuinely cheap pure-term plans exist, but they are a minority of the market and deliberately not the ones an agent will lead with.
+Honest answer: most Nepali life insurance, even the products called "term," is not pure term.
+It is return-of-premium (ROP) term, a different and significantly more expensive product hiding behind the same word.
+Pure-term plans that are actually cheap do exist, but they form a minority of the market and are deliberately not the ones an agent leads with.

-This post is the map.
-Who licences what, which plans are pure-term vs ROP, and how a 30-year-old should actually shop in this market.
+What follows is the map.
+Who is licensed, which plans are pure-term versus ROP, and how a 30-year-old should shop the Nepali market.

 Who is even licensed to sell life insurance in Nepal